 Investigators with runs allocated in SM will be required to specify their programme by submitting a Phase 2 package in advance to ESO.
 This package consists of OBs, finding charts, a Readme form and, if applicable, ephemerides.
-Observers intending to submit proposals to be executed in SM may find it useful to familiarize themselves with the Phase 2 Service Mode guidelines.
+Observers intending to submit proposals to be executed in SM may find it useful to familiarise themselves with the Phase 2 Service Mode guidelines.
 Once the OBs are completed, they will be reviewed by ESO to ensure full optimisation and compliance, and ultimately be accepted.

 Accepted OBs will be executed by ESO staff based on their OPC-recommended priority and a proper match between the requested and the actual observing conditions.
-An article about SM scheduling appeared in The ESO Messenger (2001, v.
-105, p.
-18).
-The article helps proposers understand how they may optimise their use of this observing mode, and it should be considered compulsory reading for SM proposers.